Evangelicalism: Guatemala

 Protestants remained a small portion of the population until the late-twentieth century, when various Protestant groups experienced a demographic boom that coincided with the increasing violence of the Guatemalan Civil War.
 Two former Guatemalan heads of state, General Efraín Ríos Montt and Jorge Serrano Elías have been practicing Evangelical Protestants, as is Guatemala's former President, Jimmy Morales.
 General Montt, an Evangelical from the Pentecostal tradition, came to power through a coup.
 He escalated the war against leftist guerrilla insurgents as a holy war against atheistic "forces of evil".

 Asia

+China

+Evangelical Christianity came to China through Protestant missionaries in the 19th century.
+Starting in 1907, with the Manchurian Revival, evangelicalism grew through native preachers with homegrown traditions.

+Counting the number of Christians in China presents numerous difficulties.
+French researcher Sebastian Fath has estimated that there are 66 million evangelicals in mainland China as of 2020.
+Showing the issues in counting, a 2023 survey showed only a total of 18 million Protestant adults.

 South Korea

 Protestant missionary activity in Asia was most successful in Korea.
 American Presbyterians and Methodists arrived in the 1880s and were well received.
 Between 1910 and 1945, when Korea was a Japanese colony, Christianity became in part an expression of nationalism in opposition to Japan's efforts to enforce the Japanese language and the Shinto religion.
 In 1914, out of 16 million people, there were 86,000 Protestants and 79,000 Catholics; by 1934, the numbers were 168,000 and 147,000.
 Presbyterian missionaries were especially successful.
 Since the Korean War (1950–53), many Korean Christians have migrated to the U.S., while those who remained behind have risen sharply in social and economic status.
 Most Korean Protestant churches in the 21st century emphasize their Evangelical heritage.
 Korean Evangelicalism is characterized by theological conservatism coupled with an emotional revivalist style.
 Most churches sponsor revival meetings once or twice a year.
 Missionary work is a high priority, with 13,000 men and women serving in missions across the world, putting Korea in second place just behind the US.

 Sukman argues that since 1945, Protestantism has been widely seen by Koreans as the religion of the middle class, youth, intellectuals, urbanites, and modernists.
 It has been a powerful force supporting South Korea's pursuit of modernity and emulation of the United States, and opposition to the old Japanese colonialism and to the authoritarianism of North Korea.

 South Korea has been referred as an "evangelical superpower" for being the home to some of the largest and most dynamic Christian churches in the world; South Korea is also second to the U.S. in the number of missionaries sent abroad.

 According to 2015 South Korean census, 9.7 million or 19.7 percent of the population described themselves as Protestants, many of whom belong to Presbyterian churches shaped by Evangelicalism.